omf2097/openomf/BUILD.md

 # OpenOMF Installation

-## Compiling from source

-Compiling from source should be your last option, unless you know what you are doing!

 ### Dependencies

 Use at least GCC 9 or Clang 10.
 MSVC is not supported at this time.